peterjwest/git-pair/README.md

 Allows you to commit with two users by making one the committer and the other the author.
 Also lets you switch users easily.

+Credit to @roylines for the original idea in his [gits](https://github.com/roylines/gits) repo.

 ## Install